+Abstract.
+Address generation for compiling programs, written in HPF, to executable SPMD code is an important and necessary phase in a parallelizing compiler.
 This paper presents an efficient compilation technique to generate the local memory access sequences for block-cyclically distributed array references with affine subscripts in data-parallel programs.
 For the memory accesses of an array reference with affine subscript within a two-nested loop, there exist repetitive patterns both at the outer and inner loops.
 We use tables to record the memory accesses of repetitive patterns.
 According to these tables, a new start-computation algorithm is proposed to compute the starting elements on a processor for each outer loop iteration.
-The complexities of the table constructions are $O(k+s_2)$, where k is the distribution block size and s_2 is the access stride for the inner loop.
-After tables are constructed, generating each starting element for each outer loop iteration can run in O(1) time.
-Moreover, we also show that the repetitive iterations for outer loop are $Pk/\operatorname{gcd}(Pk, s_1)$, where P is the number of processors and s_1 is the access stride for the outer loop.
-Therefore, the total complexity to generate the local memory access sequences for $a \ block-cyclically \ distributed \ array \ with \ affine \ subscript$ in a two-nested loop is $O(\frac{Pk}{\gcd(Pk,s_1)} + k + s_2)$.
+The complexities of the table constructions are $O(k + s_2)$, where k is the distribution block size and s_2 is the access stride for the inner loop.
+After tables are constructed, generating each starting element for each outer loop are $Pk/gcd(Pk, s_1)$, where P is the number of processors and s_1 is the access for a block-cyclically distributed array with affine subscript in a two-nested loop is $O(Pk/gcd(Pk, s_1) + k + s_2)$.